-While editing videos, you may need to change the display size, because the video screen size is too big to be uploaded to YouTube, or you need to enlarge a small video to fill up your large monitor.
-Sometimes you may need to resize the file of video so that it can be attached to an Email.
-In this article, let’s see how you can resize your video in different ways:
+While editing videos, you may need to change the aspect ratio of the video to upload to Instagram, or you may need to resize the file of video so that it can be attached to an Email, so resizing video is so important for us.
+However, do you know what is the best way to resize video or how to resize video?
+In this article, let's see how you can resize your video in different ways:

-- Easily resize the display size and video size of video;
+Easily resize the aspect ratio and video size of video;

 1.Import the video to the program